MastrMatt/liteDB/README.md

 ### Client Request Format

-Clients communicate with the LiteDB server using a straightforward protocol:
+Clients communicate with the liteDB server using a straightforward protocol:

 ```
 len(4 bytes): little endian integer representing the length of the msg